 Sunrise Retreat for Widows of Cancer

 A retreat experience for widows (of cancer) to replenish, rejuvenate and re-ignite their spirit.
 Relax by the creek-side camp fire, have a massage, rise to the gentle flow of yoga, seek adventure as we paddle the North Fork Payette River, find creative inspiration through art and connect with other widows.
-Enjoy the weekend in a beautiful natural setting that supports, nourishes, celebrates and honors the widow’s journey.
+A beautiful natural setting that supports, nourishes, celebrates and honors the widow’s journey.
 Participants must pre-register for a lottery draw, pre-registrations are accepted throu March 31, 2018.
 A lottery draw will take place on April 1, 2018.
 Space is limited to 8.
 A $30 registration fee is required.
 All other onsite expenses covered.
 Join the Sunrise Retreat Facebook page HERE.

 Outdoor Adventure Program Testimonials